Donald Trump 2020 presidential campaign: Election Day and beyond

 On November 5, the Trump Victory in Wisconsin group declared it would be "chasing our absentee ballots over in Pennsylvania" for people who had yet to vote.
 Also, that day, the Kenosha for Trump group sent an email urging "volunteers to make phone calls to Pennsylvania Trump supporters to return their absentee ballots".
-However, votes had to be postmarked by November 3 to count as legal votes in Pennsylvania, and Trump himself has described late votes as election fraud.
+However, votes had to be postmarked by November 3 to count as legal votes in Pennsylvania, and Trump himself had described late votes as election fraud.

 By November 6, a growing number of Trump officials had admitted that the incumbent's loss was probable.
 On that day, election-calling organization Decision Desk HQ forecast that Trump had lost the election to Biden.

 By November 7, news organizations ABC News, Associated Press, CBS News, CNN, Fox News, NBC News, Reuters, and the New York Times forecast that Trump had lost the election to Biden.

 Still, the president refused to concede.
 The administrator of the GSA, Emily W. Murphy, refused to authorize transition funds until November 23.
 Most Senate Republicans, including Mitch McConnell, claimed that the election was still unsettled, and Attorney General William Barr authorized the Justice Department to investigate alleged "massive voter fraud," prompting Assistant AG Richard Pilger, director of the elections crimes branch in the Justice Department's Public Integrity Section, to resign in protest.

 Reliable sources indicated that there were plans to resume full-scale campaigning in conjunction with recounts in Arizona, Georgia, and Wisconsin.
 On the week of November 9, Trump indicated to Kevin Cramer that "If this doesn't work out, I'll just run again in four years."